Curriculum Director Career Guide

 - Planning and evaluating.
 A curriculum director’s main task is planning the curriculum, whether that is implementing one from scratch or improving one already in place.
 They will use their years of experience to ensure the curriculum is appropriate for staff and students while staying up to date with the latest developments in education.

 - Developing a team.
 A good curriculum doesn’t appear out of nowhere.
-Behind any good system is a team; experienced teachers, senior members of staff, librarians, educational researchers, curriculum designers.
+Behind any good system is a team of experienced teachers, senior members of staff, librarians, educational researchers, and curriculum designers.
 It’s the job of a curriculum director to meld these personalities together and produce the best possible outcome for the school board.

 - Curriculum in action.
 It’s one thing to have a great plan on paper, but a curriculum director must keep his eyes on the trenches: how are students responding to it?
 How are teachers implementing it?
 If a curriculum is to be effective and not just a piece of bureaucratic paperwork, curriculum directors must help teachers implement these changes and navigate their way to a successful learning outcome.